Curbside Shopping That Saves So Much Time. Shopping Smart

 HEB Curbside Pickup

 HEB Curbside Pickup because available at a close-ish HEB and I quickly became hooked.
 It just happened that when this new service came that I was getting addicted to my Instant Pot and cooking more.
 One issue if you are not a cook and getting into it is that you do not know what everything looks like or where to find everything.
 Add trying to shop with a toddler who does not have a lot of patience and the incredible convenience of HEB Curbside was just too good to be true.
-This is the only service that does not have an app instead a website that manages everything.
+This is the only service that does not have an app instead of a website that manages everything.
 I gotta say I do like my apps but I have managed to do a full shopping trip on my phone in Chrome as well.
-When I can using the computer and a big screen is also nice!
+When I can using a computer and a big screen is also nice!
 I have justified their $4.95 personal shopper fee with the idea that if I go in myself I will come out with at least $5 of impulse buys.
 Why is it that you finally get to the grocery store when you are starving and EVERYTHING looks good.
 In my area the HEB order does have to go in a day or sometimes two ahead of time and as you can imagine Mondays and the weekends are especially busy.
 I do think it is getting a little better though as more HEBs are bringing the service.
 I am excited to say that the smaller HEB that is down the street from us is currently remodeling to bring the service.
-For groceries besides the additional cost HEB is my favorite service.
+For groceries, besides the additional cost, HEB is my favorite service.
 It is probably because it is usually where I shop anyway so I am clear of the products.
 Since they don’t have an app they use text messaging to update you on the progress of the order and you reply to the message with your parking spot when you arrive for the pickup.
 They have designated spots to park for your order and all the HEBs I have been to have clearly marked where to go for pickup.

 Quick Facts about HEB Curbside